Numinbah Valley, Queensland, Australia: What to pack, what to wear, and when to go [2024]

 January

-If you visit Numinbah Valley during January, you will probably notice that it is a perfect temperature and somewhat rainy.
+If you vacation in Numinbah Valley during January, you may find that it is a perfect temperature and somewhat rainy.
 Temperatures tend to hover around the high 70s F (mid 20s C) during the day, while at night they can dip into the low 60s F (high 10s C).
 Humidity is generally between 70 and 80% during the day.
 In terms of precipitation, you can expect it to rain about half of the time.

 What to wear/what to pack: